bcusack91/TicTacToe/README.md

 # TicTacToe

-#Portfolio Project

-Title of the project: MIT Portfolio Project
+Title of the project: TicTacToe React Project

-Description of the project: In this project, I created a landing page where people can see more information about me.
-Using bootstrap, I added a navbar, which has a tab for a projects page.
-On the projects page, prospective employers can see some of the work I completed in this class
+Description of the project: In this project, I created a TicTacToe project that made extensive use of state and parent-child relations in React.

 Roadmap of future improvements: This website could benefit from a bug fix which does not allow the user to click over a previously clicked square to change it from an x to an o.
 Furthermore, this website would benefit from some cool sound effects when the user clicks or cool animation effects when a user wins.